the art of insight: in conversation with Alberto Cairo

 I’d encourage you to download and listen to the entire episode, or to read the transcript if you prefer.
 It’s episode 72, “Alberto Cairo and the art of insight,” on the storytelling with data podcast, available from our website or wherever you get your podcasts.

 Do you want to learn to create and communicate a powerful data story?
 Join our upcoming 8-week online course: plan, create, and deliver your data story.
-Data storytellers Amy and Simon will guide you through the world of storytelling with data, teaching a repeatable process to plan in helpful ways, distill critical components, create effective materials (graphs, slides, and presentations), and communicate it all in a way that gets your audience’s attention and drives action.
+Data storytellers Amy and Simon will guide you through the world of storytelling with data, teaching a repeatable process to plan in helpful ways (articulating a clear message and distilling critical content to support it), create effective materials (graphs, slides, and presentations), and communicate it all in a way that gets your audience’s attention, builds your credibility, and drives action.
 Learn more and register today.

 introducing Amy (and a chat about change)